finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 ocp4-cis-api-server-encryption-provider-config                                 FAIL     medium
 ```

 Initially a number of the compliance checks will FAIL, many of them will be remediated automatically by the compliance operator.
 This remediation process can take sometime (hours).
-These remediation a actioned by the OCP cluster operators, using the following command the progress of these cluster operators can be seen.
+These remediation are actioned by the OCP cluster operators, using the following command the progress of these cluster operators can be seen.

 '''shell
 oc get co